GSRender: Deduplicated Occupancy Prediction via Weakly Supervised 3D Gaussian Splatting: Method

-\textbf{Gaussian Properties Field}.
-We treat each voxel center as the initial point for a Gaussian distribution, as shown in Figure~\ref{fig:3}, For a given occupancy feature \(V\), In addition to predicting the semantic and opacity attributes, we initialize the Gaussian's mean and scale, and predict offsets for each properties, excluding rotation.
-In structured voxel spaces, we contend that rotating Gaussian is unnecessary.
+We treat each voxel center as the initial point for a gaussian distribution, as shown in Figure~\ref{fig:3}.
+For a given occupancy feature \(V\), in addition to predicting the semantic and opacity attributes, we initialize the Gaussian's mean and scale, and predict offsets for each property, excluding rotation.
+In structured voxel spaces, we contend that rotating the Gaussian is unnecessary.
 Instead, adjusting scale suffices to meet the spatial requirements of the entire voxel space.
 The regular arrangement of voxels in a uniformly distributed and structured environment already provides sufficient geometric and spatial information, rendering rotational adjustments redundant.
 Our ablation studies have confirmed this approach.
-The resulting Gaussian properties \(G \in \mathbb{R}^{N \times (7 + (L-1))}\), where N denotes the total number of Gaussian.
+The resulting Gaussian properties \(G \in \mathbb{R}^{N \times (7 + (L-1))}\), where $N$ denotes the total number of Gaussians.
 For each Gaussian, we have

-During the testing phase, we filter out Gaussian with opacity greater as our predicted results.
+During the testing phase, we treat Gaussians with opacity greater than a predefined threshold as the final predictions.
 Specifically

 where \(\tau\) is the opacity threshold for determining whether a Gaussian is considered empty.
 Since empty voxels are filtered out based on threshold, the actual number of predicted semantic categories is \(L-1\), excluding the 'free' category.
 Visualization analysis shows that the majority of effective Gaussians closely align with their voxel centers.
 Thus, we apply the Gaussian semantics directly to the voxels.